lab-v2/pysc2-labv2/README.md

 PySC2 is a learning environment of StarCraft II.
 It provides a way to interact with StarCraft II by getting observations and taking actions.
 For Installation follow [PySC2 - StarCraft II Learning Environment](https://github.com/deepmind/pysc2)

+After Installation Place the .SC2 files into /Applications/StarCraft II/Maps -sometimes the Map folder might not exist.
+If so, please create it

 ## Only marine movement:
 **Map**: